shrey45/The-Sykkle/README.md

 We want to waterjet the clamps next week and figure out attachments.
 We also need to come up with a more structually sound prototype for the frame, for which we are considering the metal bars.

+### 3/1 - 3/8

+#### What we accomplished/discovered

+This week we worked on finalizg the clamps.
+To do this we cut 8 clamps using the waterjet.
+This will allow us to have four points of contanct, two on each side, to keep the bike secure.
+We drilled holes on the end of clamps to put a screw in.
+This will tighten the clamps around the frame of the bike and keep it secure.
+We started a little bit on attatching the clamps to the pre-existing frame we have.

+#### Future plans

+Next week we plan on finalizing our frame.
+To do this we will need to find an efficent way to attatch the clamps to the frame securely.
+The obstacle in this is that the frame is shaped like a triangle, and the bike frame is also angeled, so we will need build an extra piece so that the angles match up and clamp can fit seamlessly.

+### 3/8 - 3/15

+#### What we accomplished/discovered

+This week we made a big discovery and shift.
+We realized that the frame we made, that was constructed with wood, is too unstable to ever hold up a bike, even with the clamps.
+This is because it not only has to hold up the bike, and it's rider, but also the force the rider put's into the bike.
+This just isn't feasible with a wood frame.
+So we shifted to making a new frame out of metal.
+This week we just focused on making drawings for this frame and doing the inital designs.
+We finalized a design that follows the same principles of our old frame, just made out of metal.

+#### Future plans

+In the future we will start constructing, and hopefully finish building the metal frame.
+We will then attatch the clamps and hopefully have a very stable frame for the bike to sit on.
+We will also continue to work on the coding for our project.

+### 3/15 - 3/23

+#### What we accomplished/discovered

+This week we hyperfocused on constructing the frame.
+The first step in this process was getting the bottom piece ready.
+The bottom peice was a metal rail, which we deemed sturdy enough to hold the bike.
+We had this rail in the lab, but it was too long, so firstly we had to cut two pieces to the right length.
+This presented a problem as we don't have any electric saws to cut the metal with.
+We decided to do it by hand, which was very inefficent and we were only able to finish correctly sizing one of the two metal pieces.
+#### Future plans

 </details>

 ## Code